ArchimedesCrypto/cline-jetbrains/memory-bank/progress.md

 ## Current Status

-### Phase 1: Project Setup and Core UI (In Progress)
+### Phase 1: Project Setup and Core UI (Complete)
-- **Status**: 70% Complete
+- **Status**: 100% Complete
 - **Description**: The basic project structure is set up, and the core UI components have been implemented.
-The plugin builds successfully, but functionality is limited.
+The plugin builds successfully and includes markdown rendering, image support, and code block rendering.
-- **Next Steps**: Complete the UI implementation with markdown rendering, image support, and code block rendering.
+- **Next Steps**: Focus on UI polish and additional enhancements.

-### Phase 2: Functionality Implementation (Not Started)
+### Phase 2: Functionality Implementation (Complete)
-- **Status**: 0% Complete
+- **Status**: 100% Complete
-- **Description**: The functionality for interacting with the AI API, executing tools and commands, and accessing the file system has not been implemented yet.
+- **Description**: API communication, tool execution, terminal command execution, file system operations, and browser functionality have been implemented.
-- **Next Steps**: Begin implementing API communication and tool execution.
+- **Next Steps**: Integrate all tools with the UI and implement additional tool types.

-### Phase 3: Testing and Polish (Not Started)
+### Phase 3: Testing and Polish (In Progress)
-- **Status**: 0% Complete
+- **Status**: 40% Complete
-- **Description**: Testing and UI polish have not been started yet.
+- **Description**: Basic unit tests for API communication, browser functionality, and file system operations have been implemented.
+More tests and UI polish are needed.
-- **Next Steps**: Create a testing plan and begin implementing tests.
+- **Next Steps**: Create unit tests for remaining components and implement integration tests.

 ### Phase 4: Documentation and Distribution (Not Started)
 - **Status**: 0% Complete